 *In some cases, equivalency will be granted for foundation coursework done at another institution.
 This requires an assessment, transcripts, and documentation of equivalency.
 Please contact Admissions for more information.

-Successful completion of this program culminates in a Waldorf Teaching Diploma for Subject Teachers in Handwork.
+Successful completion of this program culminates in a Waldorf Teaching Diploma for Subject Teachers.

 Alecia Dodge, B.S., is the coordinator for the Handwork Program.
 B.S.
 Home Economics, University of California, Davis; Waldorf Applied Arts Certificate in Handwork, Sunbridge College; ten years professional dressmaker; 14 years handwork teacher, Waldorf School of Santa Barbara; handwork workshop leader, Waldorf Institute of Southern California; four years handwork teacher, Waldorf School of the Peninsula, C.A.; and currently a class teacher at Waldorf School of Santa Barbara.